 Outdoor televisions range in price from just north of $1000 to $6000 and above.
 It is up to you to decide what you’re willing to spend, and this is one of the factors that will decide the initial pool of TVs to choose from

 Probably the single biggest consideration is where your TV will be installed.
-Some outdoor TVs are specifically intended to be used in covered areas (like patios), while others are true weatherproof TVs and can be installed in direct sunlight somewhere out in the open.
-For more advice on installing your outdoor TV, check out our installation guide.
+Some outdoor TVs are intended to be used in covered areas (like patios).
+In contrast, others are true weatherproof TVs and can be installed in direct sunlight somewhere out in the open.
+Check out our installation guide for more advice on installing your outdoor TV.

 Using an Indoor TV as an Outdoor TV

-If you’ve taken a look at our list of leading outdoor televisions above, you will undoubtedly notice that outdoor TVs are not cheap.
-Because of this, you may be tempted to buy an indoor TV, throw a protective cover over it and use it as an outdoor TV.
+Looking at our list of leading outdoor televisions above, you will undoubtedly notice that outdoor TVs are not cheap.
+Because of this, you may be tempted to buy an indoor TV, throw a protective cover over it, and use it as an outdoor TV.
 Be careful before you set down that path.
 Several factors must be considered in the design of good outdoor TVs.

-Keeping moisture out is pretty obvious, but that’s actually pretty easy and can, to some extent, be done with a cover on a regular TV.
-Shielding your TV components from the sun’s rays is another, but that’s quite easily achieved as well.
+Keeping moisture out is pretty obvious, but that’s pretty easy and can, to some extent, be done with a cover on a regular TV.
+Shielding your TV components from the sun’s rays is another, but that’s quite easily achieved.
 The real challenge is finding effective ways to manage the television’s heat.

 Your standard indoor television is designed to operate at a range not too far above or below normal room temperature.
-Everything is fine as long as you keep the TV at about that temperature point.
+Everything is fine if you keep the TV at about that temperature point.
 The moment you move either up or down the temperature scale, it becomes a challenge.
-When temperatures drop too low, condensation can take place on the TV components, drops form, and well, we know what drops do when they mix with electric components.
+When temperatures drop too low, condensation can occur on the TV components, drops form, and well, we know what drops do when they mix with electric components.
 Built-in heaters are not uncommon in outdoor TVs.

-On the other hand, an outside TV mounted in direct sunlight will accumulate heat that will have to be removed with heatsinks and fans, or the components’ life expectancy will drop dramatically.
-You will be able to find indoor televisions that are certified to operate at relatively high temperatures but that don’t resolve the condensation issues that arise from an outdoor environment.
+On the other hand, an outside TV mounted in direct sunlight will accumulate heat that will have to be removed with heatsinks and fans or the components’ life expectancy will drop dramatically.
+You can find indoor televisions certified to operate at relatively high temperatures, but that won’t resolve the condensation issues that arise from an outdoor environment.

 Outdoor TV Enclosures and Covers

 Do I need an enclosure or cover for my outdoor TV?
 The answer is: It depends.
-Outdoor TVs are designed to be used outdoors, but as we’ve already mentioned, some are specifically intended to be used on covered patios or in gazebos, while others are more robust and can be placed in direct sunlight or areas with higher humidity.
-In general, it is not a bad idea to add an additional layer of protection to your outdoor set for those periods of time when it’s not in use.
-There are basically three outdoor TV enclosure options for you to pick from:
+Outdoor TVs are designed to be used outdoors.
+Still, as we’ve already mentioned, some are intended to be used on covered patios or in gazebos.
+In contrast, others are more robust and can be placed in direct sunlight or areas with higher humidity.
+Adding a layer of protection to your outdoor set for periods when it’s not in use is not a bad idea.
+There are three outdoor TV enclosure options for you to pick from:

-Outdoor TV Cabinet – This is another way to protect your outdoor set is to build a bespoke outdoor TV cabinet to enclose the entire television set.
-This affords you an opportunity to create a more refined look using wood or any other material that will blend into or complement your decor.
-An outdoor TV cabinet also provides you with a great opportunity to manage the cabling and wiring required to install your set.
+Another way to protect your outdoor set is to build a bespoke outdoor TV cabinet to enclose the entire television set.
+This allows you to create a more refined look using wood or any other material that will blend into or complement your decor.
+An outdoor TV cabinet also provides a great opportunity to manage the cabling and wiring required to install your set.
 Before jumping in and building a permanent outdoor TV cabinet, consider where you want to place your television.
 This fixture is, of course, more permanent and harder to move around or adjust afterward.

 To conclude: They may not always look as elegant, but outdoor TV covers will certainly extend the life of your set.
 Just apply your mind and consider your budget before deciding what might work best in your entertainment area.